Symmetries for a High Level Neural Decoder on the Toric Code: The Toric Code and Noise Model

-Although the core ideas are applicable to a wider range of codes, the techniques in this paper will be constructed for the toric code developed by \textcite{KitaevSurfaceCode}\cite{KitaevTC}.
-We give a short description of this code here.
-(See \cite{SCQCReview} for an in depth review.)
 The toric code is a stabilizer code that is defined on an $L\times L$ square lattice embedded on a torus.
 The lattice consists of vertices, edges and faces.
 Four edges are connected to each vertex, and each face is surrounded by four edges (\autoref{TCExample}).
 Each edge of the lattice is associated with a physical qubit of the code.
 In the following we denote the Pauli X / Pauli Z operator acting on the qubit associated with edge $e$ of the lattice by $X_e$ / $Z_e$.
 The vertices and faces of the lattice are associated with stabilizer operators.
 Each vertex $v$ represents a \textit{star} operator:

 where $\partial^0 v$ is the coboundary of $v$, i.e. the set of four edges connected to $v$.
 Similarly, each face $f$ represents a \textit{plaquette} operator: